ChatGPT & Generative AI for Human Resources

-ChatGPT is essentially a chatbot, powered by artificial intelligence, natural language processing (NLP), large language models (LLMs) and machine learning algorithms, that provides context-specific, humanlike responses to user prompts.
+According to the glossary of AI Terms, ChatGPT is a language model, powered by artificial intelligence, natural language processing (NLP), large language models (LLMs), and machine learning algorithms, that provide context-specific, humanlike responses to user prompts.
 However, it’s not like a traditional chatbot.
 For example, basic chatbots only respond with a few words – and you’re lucky if the content is relevant to your query.

 ChatGPT’s output, on the other hand, can respond to prompts with paragraphs of relevant and personalized content, including bulleted and numbered lists when appropriate for answering questions.

 The difference is that Generative AI is trained to recognize context and understand the nuance of a prompt.
 Traditional chatbots only pick up on keywords and phrases, so they don’t always capture the full meaning of the input.

 This is why responses usually lack relevance and usefulness.
 ChatGPT is changing this experience and bringing a higher degree of relevance to chatbot queries.